agilexrm-docs/docs/README.md

 Welcome to the AgileXRM documentation repository!

-This repository is a collaborative effort, so please feel free to make a pull request to add/edit content or create an issue to discuss it.
+Please feel free to got to the GitHub repository and create an issue to discuss it.

 ## Disclaimer of warranty